CCPCookies/resourcesPublic/doc/source/Guides/HowToCreateABundle.rst

 This gives a patch which is created of many very small files which is not ideal for transfer over the internet.

-In order to solve this carbon-resources also provides a concept of bundling.
+In order to solve this resources also provides a concept of bundling.

 Bundling joins files together into chunks based on their final combined compressed size.